• Skip to main content

-Even though the new A. Lange & Sohne Richard Lange Referenzuhr is inspired by a vintage clock, it by no means looks archaic.
+Even though the 2010 A. Lange & Sohne Richard Lange Referenzuhr draws the inspiration in a long-forgotten vintage clock, it by no means looks archaic.

 On the contrary, its flawlessly executed platinum or rose gold case transferred black numerals and impeccable hands constantly (but gently) remind you that it is, indeed, a product of the XXI century.